wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-faq.md

 ---

+#### 4. Can I use two different browsers that are connected to each of my two different GitHub accounts?

+According to [Cσʅιɳ DҽɱႦσʋʂƙყ](https://twitter.com/colindembovsky) you can do one better - "_In the browser you can now natively switch accounts: [Switching between accounts](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/switching-between-accounts#about-switching-between-your-accounts).
+For logging in to Copilot, you have to switch accounts if you want to bounce between work and personal accounts._"

+---

 I trust that this FAQ list is enhancing the value of your GitHub Copilot evaluation.
 If you have additional frequently asked questions and answers to contribute to this post/list, feel free to leave a comment below.